In order to participate please email the SDI

 - Your goal for the program

 The goal of a mentor program is to build a relationship between referee and mentor, and have the pair work towards a long term goal for the referee.
 This relationship is a crucial aspect to the program; this is not a “one game relationship” but a longer term relationship.

 Why establish a mentor program?

-· With approximately 950 referees in NH we need a way to identify and help advance referees that have both the desire and potential to advance.
+· With approximately 1100 referees and 60 futsal referees in NH we need a way to identify and help advance referees and futsal referees, that have both the desire and potential to advance.
 This advancement could be anything from moving to older and more advanced soccer and upgrading to advanced levels.

 · Establishing a long standing relationship allows the mentor to work with the referee over time and establish a plan to advance.
 This cannot be accomplished by watching the referee for one game and giving feedback.
 While valuable, this does not allow monitoring the progression or allow for seeing the referee work under different game situations.